 The M.2 SATA form factor is also on its way out, but isn't as far gone as mSATA.
 PC notebook OEMs switched over entirely to M.2 NVMe SSDs over M.2 SATA SSDs for new machines.
 Even an entry-level DRAMless NVMe SSD allows OEMs to advertise that they're using NVMe, and for the most part the performance will indeed be better than with a SATA-based SSD.
-With OEM SSD shipments falling, fewer SSD manufacturers will bother to keep their M.2 SATA product lines going for the sake of aftermarket upgrade sales and a diminishing slice of the portable SSD market.
+With OEM SSD shipments falling, SSD manufacturers are starting to abandon their M.2 SATA product lines.

 Extreme Capacities: ADATA XPG SX8100

 Options for consumer SSDs with capacities beyond 2TB are still few and far between, but this multi-TB market segment is no longer a mere curiosity.
 There are now at least three major brands offering 8TB QLC SSDs, and several more with 4TB options including some 4TB TLC NVMe SSDs.
 All of these high-capacity models carry a price-per-GB premium over the more mainstream capacities from the same product lines, and the best performance is usually found on the 1TB or 2TB models.
 So these models bring significant tradeoffs, and aren't necessarily the best way to equip a system with an excess of solid-state storage.
 But for notebooks with only one M.2 slot or other scenarios where the highest per-drive capacities are required, these multi-TB drives offer new possibilities and much lower prices than high-capacity enterprise SSDs.